 How to Protect PII with Data Loss Prevention

 As a consequence, the new wave of data protection legislation spearheaded by the EU’s General Data Protection Regulation (GDPR) has made the protection of PII mandatory by law, imposing a number of restrictions on what companies can and cannot do with data and how it must be protected; companies that fail to do so face heavy fines.
 Depending on the type of organization and the industry, there are various regulations and standards for PII, such as the Payment Card Industry Data Security Standard (PCI DSS), the Health Insurance Portability and Accountability Act (HIPAA), and California Consumer Privacy Act (CCPA).

-Data Loss Prevention (DLP) solutions have emerged as an essential building block of any compliance efforts and data protection strategies.
-Focusing on the protection of PII itself, rather than the system on which it is stored, DLP adds an extra layer of protection against data breaches, particularly those that may be caused by the negligence or duplicity of employees.
-Let’s take a closer look at how PII can be protected using DLP.
+Data Loss Prevention (DLP) solutions have emerged as an essential building block of compliance efforts and data security strategies.
+Focusing on safeguarding PII itself, rather than the system on which it is stored, DLP adds an extra layer of protection against cybersecurity breaches, particularly those that may be caused by the negligence or duplicity of employees.
+Let’s take a closer look at how sensitive data, including PII, can be protected using DLP.

 Control how PII moves

-The most important feature of DLP solutions is their ability to control the movements of PII.
-DLP solutions use powerful content and contextual scanning tools to search hundreds of file types for PII, blocking and limiting their transfer based on policies when it is found.
+The most important feature of DLP solutions is their ability to control the movements of sensitive information.
+DLP solutions use powerful content and contextual scanning tools to search hundreds of file types for such information, blocking and limiting their transfer based on policies when it is found.

 Know exactly where PII is located